Sharpness-Aware Minimization with Dynamic Reweighting: Experiments

+\stitle{Model.} To conduct self-supervised STS evaluation, we apply $\delta$-SAM to the training process of Mirror-BERT$_\textsc{base}$ and Mirror-RoBERTa$_\textsc{base}$~\cite{liu-etal-2021-fast}, which are SOTA self-supervised sentence embedding frameworks.
+Similar to SimCSE~\cite{gao-etal-2021-simcse}, Mirror-BERT embeds a sentence $x$ with the same encoder but different dropout masks to get two sentence embedding $h_1$ and $h_2$, and optimizes $h_1$ and $h_2$ to be similar using contrastive loss.
+This training objective resembles R-Drop and SMART.
+Empirically, we find that applying adversarial training~(FreeLB, SAM, and $\delta$-SAM) to only one embedding~(e.g. $h_2$ only) achieves much better results than to the contrastive loss, and we use that strategy in experiments.

-We also experiment with unsupervised sentence embedding learning on 7 STS datasets including SemEval 2012-2016 datasets (STS12-16, \citealt{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval}), STS Benchmark (STS-B, \citealt{cer2017semeval}), and SICK-Relatedness (SICK-R, \citealt{marelli2014sick}).
-We strictly follow and replicate the model and experimental setup of the recently proposed Mirror-BERT \citep{liu-etal-2021-fast}, and test Mirror-BERT with and without applying $\delta$-SAM and R3F.
-We report average performance under five fixed random seeds for all models (incl. baselines).
-The hyperparameters of both $\delta$-SAM and R3F are tuned on the dev set of STS-B. From the results in \Cref{tab:unsupervised_sts_full}, we observe that SAM consistently outperforms the baseline.
-However, R3F achieves better average score on both models.
-We hypothesize that the learning goal of Mirror-BERT, which is contrastive learning on sentence representations augmented by different dropout masks, aligns with the noise injection scheme in R3F and thus leads to better results.
+\stitle{Task Setup.} We experiment with self-supervised sentence embedding learning on 7 STS datasets including SemEval 2012-2016 datasets (STS12-16, \citealt{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval}), STS Benchmark (STS-B, \citealt{cer2017semeval}), and SICK-Relatedness (SICK-R, \citealt{marelli2014sick}).
+We strictly follow and replicate the model and experimental setup of Mirror-BERT.
+As the training objective of Mirror-BERT is similar to R-Drop and SMART, we compare with other baselines including R3F\footnote{Applying R3F to Mirror-BERT is simply adding random noise to input embedding.} and FreeLB on this task.
+Furthermore, as FreeLB and R3F both use random noise to augment input embedding, we also attempt with adding random uniform noise to input embedding in $\delta$-SAM for fair comparison.
+Following the evaluation setting of Mirror-BERT, we report the average Spearman's $\rho$ under 5 fixed random seeds for all models.
+All hyperparameters of FreeLB, R3F, SAM, and $\delta$-SAM are tuned on the development set of STS-B.

+\stitle{Results and Discussion.} Results are shown in~\Cref{tab:unsupervised_sts_full}.
+Overall, $\delta$-SAM with random noise achieves the best results on both encoders, outperforming Mirror-BERT$_\textsc{base}$ and Mirror-RoBERTa$_\textsc{base}$ by $1.86\%$ and $1.33\%$ in terms of Spearman's $\rho$ in average, respectively, and also outperforms other methods.
+On individual datasets, $\delta$-SAM with random noise achieves the top performance on 11 of 14 setups.
+Note that both R3F and FreeLB use random noise so the comparison is fair.
+Applying $\delta$-SAM alone leads to improvements of $0.87\%$ and $0.29\%$ on Mirror-BERT$_\textsc{base}$ and Mirror-RoBERTa$_\textsc{base}$, respectively.
+Besides, $\delta$-SAM outperforms SAM on both encoders either w/ or w/o random noise.
+These results have demonstrated that besides supervised models, $\delta$-SAM can also effectively improve self-supervised sentence embedding models.